matoos32/jfreechart-builder/README.md

 ## Features

-* XY time series charts using [CombinedDomainXYPlot](https://github.com/jfree/jfreechart/blob/master/src/main/java/org/jfree/chart/plot/CombinedDomainXYPlot.java) for data alignment on sub-plots
+* XY time series charts using [CombinedDomainXYPlot](https://github.com/jfree/jfreechart/blob/master/src/main/java/org/jfree/chart/plot/CombinedDomainXYPlot.java) for data alignment on sub-plots.
+* Stockmarket OHLC candlestick and volume bar charts.
-* Time gap removal solution
+* A time gap removal solution (see [JfreeChart Issue #197](https://github.com/jfree/jfreechart/issues/197)).
+* A combined axis sub-plot crosshair synchronization solution.
-* Time axis tick format control
+* Easy time axis tick format control including a minimalist date format solution.
-* General XY time series charts
-* Stock market OHLC candlestick charts
-* Stock market volume bar charts
-* Markers
-* Annotations (arrows, text, lines, boxes)
+* Easy markers and annotations (arrows, boxes, images, lines, polygons, text, titles).
-* Set various colors
-* Toggle grid lines
+* Easy color, line style, and gridline control.
-* [Demo app](./demo-app/src/main/java/com/jfcbuilder/demo/JFreeChartBuilderDemo.java) for testing and prototyping
+* A [Demo app](./demo-app/src/main/java/com/jfcbuilder/demo/JFreeChartBuilderDemo.java) for testing and prototyping.

+Note: all charts use a `CombinedDomainXYPlot` even if there's one plot in order to ease the maintenance of this framework.

 In the future, more facilities may be added to leverage more of what [jfreechart](https://github.com/jfree/jfreechart) provides.